Naruto and Gaz: Better known as Gaz

 Gaz couldn't help but notice the stranger was rather fit.
 Most teenagers would have been blushing crimson and awestruck, Gaz Membrane wasn't most girls.
 Though she had to admit, when compared to the pudgy or string shaped forms of the city inhabitants, this young man was rather fit, an athlete of some sort.

-Though only usually when it was something serious.
-If it wasn't Gaz just let him suffer for his stupidity.
+Though only usually when it was something serious and if it wasn't Gaz just let him suffer for his stupidity.
 There was so much blood darkening his body.
 Gaz was amazed at how warm the person was.

 This was definitely a higher body temperature than a normal person, yet he wasn't sweating.
 He wasn't exhibiting any of the features of someone having a fever did.
 Gaz's fingers ghosting around his abs to where a strange tattoo adorned his torso.
 She found herself curious about the intricate design of it and how the blond could have withstand such a thing.